Fornication/Arkays-Commandment/README.md

 - Also enable `Survival Mode` in Skyrim's game settings.
 - You can now also configure Survival Control Panel to your liking.

-Exit the MCM menu.
-Wait for AVA to prompt you to assign stats with a message box, and assign your attributes.
-Use the power called "Reflect" in your magic menu to choose a background and starting skill bonus.
-When you're done, hit `Enter` to begin the game.

 ## Other Post Installation FAQ